 Natural Aizome Studio AiAii

 Through the experience of natural indigo dyeing, you can realize the importance of thinking in a sustainable way once again and think about environmental conservation.
-You can contribute to realization of a sustainable society by incorporating a little bit of slow fashion, rather than fast fashion, into your own lives through the experience of indigo dyeing and a talk with the owner of the shop.
+You can contribute to the realization of a sustainable society by incorporating a little bit of slow fashion, rather than fast fashion, into your own life through the experience of indigo dyeing and a chat with the owner of the shop.

-You can also make your own original indigo-dyed goods, the only one in the world, something you will love and use for a long time.
+You can also make your own original indigo-dyed goods, unique, and something you will treasure for a long time.